THE GOODNESS OF GOD

 Is God really good?

 “Why does God allow wars and suffering?”
 “Why did God create the corona virus?”
 The goodness of God has come under scrutiny lately.
 Many people blame God either indirectly or indirectly, insinuating that he is responsible for the world’s problems, or for everyone’s personal misery.
-Countless people in the world today view him as harsh, cruel, or disinterested in the people he created.
+Countless people in the world today view him as harsh, angry, cruel, or disinterested in the people he created.
 For some, even the concept of God brings negative images and thoughts.
 Some people even believe that he not only creates good, but evil as well.

 Misinformation about God

 These types of lies have been passed down in human communication through many generations, and have been repeated everywhere, over and over, drowning out the truth of God’s Word.
 Wherever false teachings about God’s nature flourish, the knowledge of his goodness is suppressed.
-In this kind of spiritual environment, people tend to see him as cruel, harsh, and unforgiving—and angry God.
+In this kind of spiritual environment, people tend to see him as cruel, harsh, and unforgiving—an angry God.
 This is the “default” view of God when the devil is in charge.
 There are some cynical people who have become very proficient at expressing this viewpoint.

-Church teachings that cause us to doubt
+Church teachings that cause us to doubt God’s goodness

 Even some teachings of certain churches have caused many people to doubt the goodness of God.
 These teachings have been a source of contention and even derision for many non-believers, and have without question kept many from entering the faith: